 Figure 12 presents graphs of these SRCs for all six input variables for each category of hurricane.
-This figure shows that the Holland B profile parameter has the most influence on the magnitude of loss costs for a Category 1 hurricane and this relationship is positive.
-Rmax has the second most influence on the magnitude of loss costs (positive) followed closely by CP (negative relationship) and CF (positive).
+This figure shows that the Holland B profile parameter has the most influence on the magnitude of hurricane loss costs for a Category 1 hurricane and this relationship is positive.
+Rmax has the second most influence on the magnitude of hurricane loss costs (positive) followed closely by CP (negative relationship) and CF (positive).
 FFP and VT had slight influence.

-The Category 3 results in Figure 12 show that Rmax now has the most influence on the magnitude of loss costs followed by CF and then Holland B and CP.
+The Category 3 results in Figure 12 show that Rmax now has the most influence on the magnitude of hurricane loss costs followed by CF and then Holland B and CP.
 FFP and VT again had the least influence.

 The SRCs for Category 5 in Figure 12 have the same ordering as for a Category 3 with the exception that Holland B and CP interchanged in the middle two positions.

-Over all hurricane categories, Rmax, CF, and Holland B have the most influence on the magnitude of loss costs followed in fourth place by CP and then FFP and VT.
+Over all hurricane categories, Rmax, CF, and Holland B have the most influence on the magnitude of hurricane loss costs followed in fourth place by CP and then FFP and VT.

 Note: Individual modeling organization results may differ significantly from the demonstration results shown here.